Ngspice download (stable release)

 To learn more about git, which can be both powerful and difficult to master, please consult http://git-scm.com/, especially: http://git-scm.com/documentation which has pointers to documentation and tutorials.

-Here you will find a snapshot of ngspice from the git master branch as 32 bit binaries for MS Windows.
-Updates are available only occasionally.
-Right click on a link and store the 7z file to your harddisk. ngspice 32 bit master contains the ngspice binaries with GUI, console and the shared ngspice dll.
+Here you will find ngspice-27 as 32 bit binaries for MS Windows.
+Right click on a link and store the 7z file to your harddisk. ngspice-27 32 bit contains the ngspice binaries with GUI and the shared ngspice dll.

 Here you will find some ngspice binaries (for MS Windows) which are provided for those interested in experimental code.
 Right click on a link and store the 7z file to your harddisk.

-ngspice 32 bit devel contains 32 bit ngspice binaries with GUI, console and the shared ngspice dll.
-Sources are drawn from the scope-inpcom-6 branch at git.
+ngspice-27-ps contains 64 bit ngspice binaries with GUI, console and the shared ngspice dll, enabling the inclusion of PSPICE compatible device libs.
+Sources are drawn from the PSPICEComp3 branch at git.

-ngspice 64 bit devel contains 64 bit ngspice binaries with GUI, console and the shared ngspice dll.
-Sources are drawn from the scope-inpcom-6 branch at git.
+ngspice-27 64 bit devel contains 64 bit ngspice binaries with GUI, console and the shared ngspice dll.
+Sources are drawn from the scope-inpcom-18 branch at git.

-ngspice 64 bit utf-8 devel contains 64 bit ngspice binaries with GUI and console, with UTF-8 input and internal UNICODE wide char for I/O enabled.
-Sources are drawn from the utf-8 branch at git.
+ngspice-27 64 bit utf-8 devel contains 64 bit ngspice binaries with GUI and console, with UTF-8 input and internal UNICODE wide char for I/O enabled.
+Sources are drawn from the utf-8+2 branch at git.
 In addition you will find GUIs for starting ngspice and plotting, made with Lazarus.

 ngspice 32 bit klu devel contains a 32 bit ngspice binary with GUI, using the KLU matrix solver.
 Sources are drawn from the KLU-6+4 branch at git.

-cuspice (ngspice 64 bit using CUDA, incl.
+cuspice (ngspice-27 64 bit using CUDA, incl.
 CUDA redistributables, 24 MBit download size) contains a 64 bit ngspice binary with GUI, using the KLU matrix solver and CUDA (uses nvidia graphics card for acceleration).
-Sources are drawn from the CUSPICE-WIN branch at git.
+Sources are drawn from the CUSPICE+5 branch at git.

 Ngspice download (old, obsolete stuff)